 Common Letter of Recommendation, they can email that form to us at

 Application Interview Video

-International applicants applying to Specialized Masters Programs must submit a video to assess English language skills as part of the application process.
+International applicants applying to Specialized Masters Programs must submit a video interview as part of the application process.
 Once you enter your citizenship information in the "personal data" section on the application, a unique URL link will be sent to your email address, within two to four hours, with instructions outlining the video submission process.

 The application fee is $100, and payment can be made with a credit card.

 Financial documents or information pertaining to the I-20 should not be sent unless you are admitted to the program.
 Specific guidelines regarding I-20 processing will be sent upon admission.